-Most of the bungalows have a superb view on the calm river and overlook the National Park.
-The lodge has also 3 suites with many extra facilities such as an extra sitting room, bath, mini bar, hairdryer, coffeemaker and extra personal service and care.
+Most of the bungalows have a superb view of the calm river and overlook the National Park.
+The lodge has also 3 suites with many extra facilities such as an extra sitting room, bath, mini bar, hairdryer, coffeemaker, and extra personal service and care.
 Both bungalows and suites are traditionally decorated.

 Loango Lodge is situated at Iguela (on the northern boundary of the loango national park

-Most of the bungalows have a superb view on the calm river and overlook the National Park has 10 rooms (incl 3 suites) with air-conditioning and private bathrooms
+Most of the bungalows have a superb view of the calm river and overlook the National Park has 10 rooms (incl 3 suites) with air-conditioning and private bathrooms

 Restaurant is attached